-How to vote when you don't have an address or are experiencing homelessness
+How to vote in the special election when you don't have an address or are experiencing homelessness

 Voting is a right and you don't lose that if you're unhoused or live abroad, but it can be confusing to navigate.

 You don't need a permanent address, nor do you need a mailing address.
 Here's how to vote if you are temporarily unsheltered.

 How to register to vote without an address?